Restore fiscal discipline to state government

 I support the full repeal of The Affordable Care Act (ACA)

 The ACA is not affordable for most Americans.
 Health Insurance premiums on the federal individual marketplace have gone up in Pennsylvania an average of 139% since 2014.
 Annual deductibles in the thousands of dollars are now common.
 You can’t afford to use the health insurance you were forced to buy!
 No one should be compelled by the government to purchase any product or service.
 I support a free market solution that would offer two risk pools for those who choose to buy health insurance.
 80% of all medical claims come from 20% of the population.
 Utilizing this fact, I would sponsor legislation to create one risk pool that allows those without serious pre-existing conditions (the 80%) to buy the health plan of their choice from the company of their choice, from the state of their choice.
 The nationwide competition and health of this group would drastically reduce monthly premiums.
 My legislation would create a second risk pool to cover those people with serious or chronic medical conditions that would either be denied coverage in the first risk pool or the monthly premium offered them in the first risk pool would be too high for their income level.
 Accordingly, we would only have to offer a subsidy to this second much smaller group.
 Currently over 80% of Pennsylvanians who buy health insurance on the Obamacare marketplace qualify for a subsidy.
-My Two Tier Plan could cut in half the amount of subsidies needed.
-Saving you the taxpayer, millions of dollars annually.
-The Two Risk Pool Plan would reduce premiums drastically and save millions of taxpayer dollars while covering all Pennsylvanians.
+My Two Tier Plan would offer affordable coverage to all.

 School Property Taxes